FREE SHIPPING ON ALL ORDERS $50+

 All these options of meat slices look good, but what if you are a vegan?
 Sure, you can have a personalized cheese board and use an assortment of nuts, fruits, and vegetables on the board.
 Instead of meat, you can use a snack board.
 Here is our post on a meatless charcuterie board.

-It largely depends on the meat you are serving, but a cheesy dip goes very well with cured meat.
+It largely depends on the meat you are serving, but a cheesy dip goes very well with cured meat, read about the perfect pairing for charcuterie dips, sauces, jams, and spreads.
 You can make one by adding milk to goat cheese, melting it, and making a thick creamy paste.
 Now you can add anything from mustard to chopped chives or herbs.

 You can serve some sweet and savory dips like an onion jam, tamarind chutney, or a salsa.
 Garlic dill and mustard sauce goes very well with slices of meat.
 A perfect board blends all types of flavors.